theindexer/JavaImp.vim/README.md

 After you've generated your JavaImp.txt file, move your cursor to a class name in a Java file and do a:

-    :JavaImp or :JI
+    :JavaImp or :JavaImpSilent or :JI

 And the magic happens!
 You'll realize that you have an extra import statement inserted after the last import statement in the file.
 It'll also prompts you with duplicate class names and insert what you have selected.
 If the class name is already imported, it'll do nothing.

-Doing a:

-    :JavaImpSilent

-will do a similar thing with less verbosity.

 You can also sort the import statements in the file by doing: